-Upon the recommendation of a student's major professor, advisory committee, and the Academic Status and Degrees Committee, the Dean of Graduate Studies may approve a student obtaining Research Graduate status for a single semester.
-This generally would be the semester in which the student completes the thesis and graduates.
+Upon the recommendation of a student's major professor and advisory committee, the Dean of Graduate Studies may approve Research Graduate Status for the final two semesters of a student's degree program.
+During this period the student will be charged reduced tuition (3 credits).
 The following conditions must be met:

 - 1. The student has completed all SMS and departmental required coursework. - 2.
-The student is not employed significantly in any activity other than research and writing in fulfillment of degree requirements. - 3.
+The qualifying examination and prospectus must be completed. - 3.
+The student is not employed significantly in any activity other than research and writing in fulfillment of degree requirements. - 4.
 The student is present on the campus or is engaged in approved fieldwork related to his/her thesis or dissertation.

-While classified as a Research Graduate, a student may register for a maximum of 12 credit hours of Thesis or Dissertation per regular semester upon payment of the parttime rate for only three credit hours of Thesis/Dissertation.
+Research Graduate Status enables a student to register for a maximum of 12 credit hours of Thesis or Dissertation credit per regular semester upon payment of the part-time rate (3 credit hours).
 The student may elect to utilize up to two (2) of the three paid credit hours for formal coursework.

 A Research Graduate student may register for additional course credit only upon payment of the generally applicable additional part-time tuition.
 A Research Graduate student is eligible for services (e.g. student health and athletic events) only if required fees are paid.